 Belonging: Relocation of broadcasters and telecommunication and internet service providers

 Changes affecting B2C supplies of telecoms, broadcasting and e-services come into effect in 2015 (see guidance VAT: businesses supplying digital services to private consumers).
-In the meantime some suppliers may attempt to put in place structures that purport to move the place of supply to a Member State with a more favourable VAT rate.
-In May 2009 HMRC published a Revenue and Customs Brief (58/09) about this.
-It is reproduced below.
-Its readers are warned that we will carefully scrutinise any structure or scheme under which services supplied to UK customers, using UK resources, are claimed to be made from a Member State with a lower rate of VAT.
+Some suppliers may attempt to put in place structures that purport to move the place of supply to a Member State with a more favourable VAT rate.
+HMRC carefully scrutinise any structure or scheme under which services supplied to UK customers, using UK resources, are claimed to be made from a Member State with a lower rate of VAT.
 If you become aware of anything like this you should contact the VAT Supply Team.

-This Revenue & Customs Brief is of interest to all businesses within the telecommunications, Internet service provision and broadcasting sectors who claim to have moved or may consider moving the place of supply of their services from the UK to another Member State.
-The purpose of this Brief is to explain HM Revenue & Customs (HMRC) concerns and intended response and to encourage you to discuss these arrangements with your Customer Relationship Manager or the alternative contact given below.
+This guidance is of interest to all businesses within the telecommunications, Internet service provision and broadcasting sectors who claim to have moved or may consider moving the place of supply of their services from the UK to another Member State.
+The purpose of this guidance is to explain HM Revenue & Customs (HMRC) concerns and intended response and to encourage you to discuss these arrangements with your Customer Compliance Manager or the alternative contact given below.

 HMRC are aware that some businesses within the telecommunications, Internet service provision and broadcasting sectors have implemented arrangements that claim to move the place of supply of their services from the UK to another Member State in order to take advantage of more favourable VAT rates.

 The place of supply of telecommunications, Internet service provision and broadcasting services when provided to non-business customers in the EU is the place where the supplier is established.
 Some suppliers to the UK market claim to have reorganised their businesses so that the place of supply is no longer in the UK but another Member State.